imikeyi03/sql_library_manager/README.md

 # sql_library_manager
-A sequelize database management app run on express, PUG, and sqlite
+A sequelize database management app run on ExpressJS, PUG, and sqlite

 ## Purpose
 This exercise helped me solidify my understanding of using an Object-Relational Mapping techniques to iterate a Sqlite database using models with validation.
 This allows us to use JavaScript syntax to run INSERT, UPDATE, and DELETE statments.